 If you suspect you may unintentionally be doing something off-putting

 Try to get feedback on what you may be doing wrong, and then try to stop it, obviously.
 Your friends, family, or colleagues may be able and willing to tell you.
 If that doesn't work, consider getting an opinion from a counselor.

 If you have a pattern of using people then casting them aside

 Of course, try to stop this pattern, and get into friendships for healthier reasons.
 If you can't do it on your own, look into getting some support from a professional.

 If you're just wired to easily lose interest in people at this point in your life

 Accept this is how you are at the moment.
 Think about what aspects of it are working for you, and which are keeping you from getting what you want out of life.
-If it works, stick with it.
+If it helps, stick with it.
 If it doesn't, try to change it, or work around it.
 Once again, you can always try to make yourself stay with your friends beyond the point where you'd cast them aside.
 They may grow on you.
 If they don't, at least you gave them more of a chance.

 Some people embrace the fact that they lose interest in friends quickly, and set up their social life to accommodate that.
-They'll find ways to meet lots of new people, hang out with them a few times, then drift away before anyone starts to get too attached.
-If they're involved with any social groups longer term, they'll establish themselves as a casual 'I'll show up when I feel like it' member.
+They'll find ways to meet lots of new acquaintances, hang out with them a few times, then drift away before anyone starts to get too attached.
+If they're involved with any social groups longer term, they'll establish themselves as a casual "I'll show up when I feel like it" member.
 They cycle between different groups, moving on when they start to feel bored again.
 That approach isn't for everyone, but some people feel it suits them at this stage in their lives.